 Biodiesel Production and Distribution

-Biodiesel is produced from vegetable oils, yellow grease, used cooking oils, and tallow.
-The production process converts oils and fats into chemicals called long-chain mono alkyl esters, or biodiesel.
-These chemicals are also referred to as fatty acid methyl esters, and the process is referred to as transesterification.
+Biodiesel is produced from vegetable oils, yellow grease, used cooking oils, and animal fats.
+The production process, called transesterification, converts oils and fats into chemicals called long-chain mono alkyl esters, which is called biodiesel when used as a fuel.
+These chemicals are also referred to as fatty acid methyl esters or sometimes FAME.
 Roughly speaking, 100 pounds of oil or fat are reacted with 10 pounds of a short-chain alcohol (usually methanol) in the presence of a catalyst (usually sodium hydroxide [NaOH] or rarely, potassium hydroxide [KOH]) to form 100 pounds of biodiesel and 10 pounds of glycerin.
 Glycerin, which is used in pharmaceuticals and cosmetics, among other markets, is a co-product.
 Although the process is relatively simple, homemade biodiesel is not recommended.
-Diesel engines are expensive and risking damage, loss of warranty, and operational problems from fuel that does not meet rigorous ASTM D6751 specifications is not wise.
+Users risk engine damage, loss of warranty, and operational problems from fuel that does not meet rigorous ASTM D6751 specifications.

-Raw or refined plant oil, or recycled greases that have not been processed into biodiesel, are not biodiesel and should be avoided.
+Raw or refined plant oil, or recycled greases that have not been processed into biodiesel, are not biodiesel and should not be used as vehicle fuel.
 Fats and oils (triglycerides) are much more viscous than biodiesel, and low-level vegetable oil blends can cause long-term engine deposits, ring sticking, lube-oil gelling, and other maintenance problems that can reduce engine life.
 (See Straight Vegetable Oil as a Diesel Fuel?).

-Research is currently focused on developing algae as a potential biodiesel feedstock, because it's expected to produce high yields from a smaller area of land than vegetable oils.
+Research is being conducted on developing algae as a potential biodiesel feedstock, because it's expected to produce high yields from a smaller area of land than vegetable oils.

 Biodiesel is distributed from the point of production to fuel distributors and wholesalers by truck, train, or barge.
 Most biodiesel distributors will deliver B20 or B100 depending on the retailer's preference.
 Find biodiesel distributors.
 For more information, see the National Biodiesel Board's Guide to Buying Biodiesel.